tomjoht/learnapidoc/_docs/documenting_code/docapis_code_difficulty.md

 path1: /doccode.html
 ---

+Software code, such as Java, C++, or any other language, is challenging to document in part because technical writers often aren't already fluent in the programming language.
+But even for writers or developers who are fluent in the language, code is hard to document.
+There isn't a step-by-step process to follow.
+Code is often arranged in non-linear order, so you can't simply proceed line-by-line through it.
+There's also the question of how much to document, what to cover, and where to include the documentation.
+Overall, best practices for documenting code are somewhat fuzzy and undefined, which makes documenting code one of the most challenging and difficult tasks technical writers face.

+* TOC
+{:toc}

+## Overview

 Ask developers what the most important element of API docs is, and the answer you're bound to hear time and again is code samples.
 Include working code samples that developers can easily copy and paste into their documentation.
 Code samples that demonstrate how to incorporate abstracts into an actual implementation.
 Code samples, sample apps -- whatever.
 Just more code, code, code.

 Check out the following video clip from engineer Ruthie Ben Dor during a Write the Docs conference.
 Responding to the question, "What are the three most important elements of producing API documentation?"
 Ruth says: